Coping with salivary gland cancer can be difficult. There are things you can do and specialists who can help you to cope with your diagnosis.

 How cancer can affect you physically

-You may also have to come to terms with physical changes caused by your cancer and its treatment.
-This may include a change in your appearance.
+You might also have to come to terms with physical changes caused by your cancer and its treatment.
+This might include a change in your appearance.

 These changes vary depending on which salivary gland is affected and the treatment you have.

-You may also have changes to how you eat and drink.
-This is usually temporary but can be difficult to cope with at the time.
+You might also have changes to how you eat and drink.
+This is usually temporary but can be difficult to cope with.